j-u-p-iter/jupiter-tools/CI_CD.md

 which was set up previously.

-Next we are installing the dependencies with yarn.
-Yarn itself will be installed automatically by the Corepack which is a part of a Node.js.
+Next we are installing the dependencies with pnpm. pnpm itself will be installed automatically by the Corepack which is a part of a Node.js.
-Corepack knows which package manager version to use thanks to the standard packageManager field in your package.json Also the yarn to be installed properly some files from the .yarn folder should be committed.
-To do that the .gitignore file should be updated appropriately.
+Corepack knows which package manager version to use thanks to the standard packageManager field in your package.json

 In case CI_CD pipeline fails with the issue "GitHub token is invalid" there is a big probability that the previous GitHub personal access token is expired and it's necessary to create a new one.
 To do that it's necessary to go through the next set of steps: